'New Voicemail' Pharmacy Spam EmailOutline

 Kyra tried to call you, but you didn't answer.

 According to a message currently hitting inboxes, a person tried to call the recipient, but received no response.
-The email, which purports to be from messaging service Viper, invites users to click a "Listen" button to hear the missed voicemail message.
+The email, which purports to be from messaging service Viber, invites users to click a "Listen" button to hear the missed voicemail message.

 However, the "Listen" link does not lead to a stored voicemail message as expected.
 Instead, it takes users to a spammy online pharmacy website that tries to sell all manner of medicines to unwary visitors.

 Moreover, security warnings suggest that the pharmacy site may also harbour malware.

 The people responsible for this spam campaign hope that, even though recipients are not taken to a voicemail as they expect, at least a few people will linger on the bogus site, buy some of its dodgy products, and possibly download malware as well.

 Given how often this type of tactic is used, it obviously does result in sales and downloads.
 Of course, buying products from these dodgy online drugstore sites is a very bad idea.
 Even if you do actually get the products your order on such a site, you would have no way of knowing if the medicine is actually what it is claimed to be.
 And the medicines you buy could interfere with other medications you are taking with serious health implications.
 This is a real danger of buying medication without a doctor's prescription.